leangjia/blender_docs/manual/render/shader_nodes/vector/displacement.rst

    Displacement Node.

-The *Displacement* node is used to displace the surface along all the surface normal, to add more detail to the geometry.
+The *Displacement* node is used to displace the surface along the surface normal, to add more detail to the geometry.
 Both procedural textures and baked displacement maps may be used.